George-Cheeseman/George-Cheeseman/README.md

 - 👋 Hi, I’m @George-Cheeseman.
-- 👀 I’m interested in Cyber Security and Web Development.
+- 👀 I’m interested in Cyber Security and Networking.
-- 🌱 I’m currently studying a T Level in Digital Support Services.
+- 📝 I’m currently studying a T Level in Digital Support Services.